ahay/src/book/data/seam-phase1-2d/readme.txt

 Directories in this test are:

-fetch - download and dipslay the pdf's that describe the data.
+fetch - download and display the pdf's that describe the data.
 Fetch and
         display the seam 3D elastic shot records, vp, vs, density and wavelets. sfmshots - compute 2D synthetic using Pengliang's 4th order space 3rd order time sfawefd3d - compute 2D synthetic using Sava's 4th order space 3rd order time